11 Agriculture Imaging Solutions for Crops

 A typical package from the company includes five to six airplane flybys annually, which can produce images that are 500 times more accurate and detailed than other platforms – according to the Taranis PR team, at least.
 It’s that sort of detail that allowed Taranis to actually observe the migration pattern of Japanese beetles across various fields in Indiana.

 While researching what stand counts are all about, we came across another firm providing stand count data.
-An Italian firm called Agremo has taken in around $750,000 to build their own solution that does stand counts.
+A Serbian firm called Agremo has taken in around $750,000 to build their own solution that does stand counts and also plant health analysis.
 They’re great at SEO because if you Google the term “stand count,” they’re the first result from where we’re sitting.
-They’ve used their solution to analyze more than 50 crop types for more than 1500 users in over 40 countries all over the world.
+They’ve used their solution to analyze more than 100 crops in more than 100 countries, for several thousand users.

 Founded in 2010, Silicon Valley startup Satellogic has taken in $29 million in funding so far to develop the “world’s vertically integrated geospatial analytics company.”
 With Tencent as the startup’s major investor, it’s no surprise they’ve bagged a deal with a Chinese state-owned rocket-launching firm, China Great Wall Industry Corp.
 Satellogic plans to deliver a total of 90 satellites into orbit which can perform a remapping of the Earth on a weekly basis making them one of at least 10 SmallSat Startups Launching Fleets into Outer Space.